-Kjetil is moving to Spain to study medicine in 2021.
+Kjetil is going to medical school in 2021.

 His initial professional background is in electromechanics, where he was priorly working with regulating systems, PLC programming, automatization, wiring, robotics, and more.
 His interest in musculoskeletal medicine were rendered from his own nagging, refractory injuries that no one, seemingly, were able to help him with.
 This sparked a self-educative journey, first into the musculoskeletal field around 2012, and later, into the neurological and radiological fields of expertise, in 2016.
 He was eventually able to fully resolve his own injuries, and while having fun doing so, he contemplated a potential professional future within the field.